slobentanzer/causality_perspective_2023/manuscript.md

 This is where certain biases are pivotal to the effectiveness of the CR method.
 Deductive reasoning is the process of deriving a conclusion from a set of fixed and known premises.
 “All men are mortal, Socrates is a man, therefore Socrates is mortal” is a classic example of deductive reasoning.
-In biomedical research, this is typically the process of deriving a conclusion from a set of prior knowledge.
+In biomedical research, this is typically the process of deriving a conclusion from a set of PK.
-For instance, having prior knowledge of the linear activation cascade EGFR->RAS->RAF->MEK->ERK->Growth, and that Vemurafenib will inhibit RAF activity, allows us to deduce that giving Vemurafenib will inhibit growth of cancer cells [@doi:10.1056/NEJMoa1103782].
+For instance, having PK of the linear activation cascade EGFR->RAS->RAF->MEK->ERK->Growth, and that Vemurafenib will inhibit RAF activity, allows us to deduce that giving Vemurafenib will inhibit growth of cancer cells [@doi:10.1056/NEJMoa1103782].

 Inductive reasoning, on the other hand, involves making generalisations from specific observations.
 Testing the hypothesis above, we apply Vemurafenib in a clinical trial of V600E-positive melanoma and find that it is clinically efficacious [@doi:10.1056/NEJMoa1103782].